ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 Trouble and headaches happen where these fronts meet.
 Unless we chose to use a different set of containers that use a signed integer type instead.

-A goal should be to keep this front-of-mixed-signed-ness as small as possible.
+A goal should be to keep this front of mixed signed-ness as small and manageable as possible.

 Since we cannot, in many applications, avoid negative, and thus signed, integers it is not unreasonable to confine the unsigned types as much as possible.
 As soon as we are given an unsigned value we check that it isn't too large and then cast it to signed.